Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

-By now I’m sure you realize just how important the grind is for a great tasting Turkish coffee but what about the coffee beans?
+By now, I’m sure you realize just how important the grind is for a great-tasting Turkish coffee, but what about the coffee beans?
 Do you need special Turkish coffee beans to go with your Turkish coffee grinder?

 It’s true that some coffee beans are the preferred choice for Turkish coffee drinkers.
-You’d think that they would have their own Turkish coffee beans, but this isn’t the case, most prefer beans sourced from Brazil.
+You’d think that they would have their own Turkish coffee beans, but this isn’t the case; most prefer beans sourced from Brazil.

 My guess is that the Mehmet Efendi coffee is typically mixed with Robusta beans from South America to keep the costs low and is not 100% Arabica like the Brazil Santos coffee beans, so the taste could be a bit bitter.

 Manual vs. Electric Turkish Coffee Grinders

-Most of the best Turkish coffee grinders are the manual variety, which means you’ll be using a bit of elbow grease to get your whole beans ground down to a fine powder required for a real Turkish cup of Joe.
+Most of the best Turkish coffee grinders are the manual type, which means you’ll be using a bit of elbow grease to get your whole beans ground down to a fine powder required for a real Turkish cup of Joe.